Shippable/docs/sources/release/increment-version-number.md

 ```

 - Running the Release job will set the current version to 1.0.0-rc since `bump` was set to `rc`.
 The next run will set the version to 1.0.0-rc.1.

+## Improve this page

+We really appreciate your help in improving our documentation.
+If you find any problems with this page, please do not hesitate to reach out at [support@shippable.com](mailto:support@shippable.com) or [open a support issue](https://www.github.com/Shippable/support/issues).
+You can also send us a pull request to the [docs repository](https://www.github.com/Shippable/docs).